 - (1) When the pull-up resistor option has been set to "with resistor", a delay in the waveform rise time will occur depending on the time constant of the input gate capacitance when changing the input terminal from LOW to HIGH.
 For this reason, set an appropriate wait time (for reference, approximately 500 μsec) for the introduction of the input port.
 In particular, special attention should be paid to key scanning for key matrix formation. - (2) Note that the K11 terminal cannot be used as an input port when the K11 terminal has been set for input of the bus release request (BREQ) signal.
-See Part I in this manual, "E0C88112/88104 Technical Hardware", for details of the bus release sequence. - (3) The K10 terminal doubles as the input terminal of the programmable timer/event counter with input port functions sharing the input signal as it is.
+See Part I in this manual, "E0C88365 Technical Hardware", for details of the bus release sequence. - (3) The K10 terminal doubles as the input terminal of the programmable timer/event counter with input port functions sharing the input signal as it is.
 For this reason, when the K10 terminal has been set to the input terminal of the programmable timer/event counter, pay attention to interrupt setting.
 See "12 PROGRAMMABLE TIMER", for the control of the programmable timer/event counter. - (4) To reset the interrupt factor flag, write "1" into the corresponding flags alone, using the AND or LD instruction.
 When the OR logic operation instruction has been used, "1" is written for the interrupt factor flags that have been set to "1" within the same address and those flags are then clear. - (5) The interrupt flags (I1 and I0) have not been reset in the interrupt processing routine of this program example, so an interrupt lower than IRQ3 level is disabled at the time of generation.
-When you wish to accept the next interrupt after an interrupt has been generated, re-setting of the interrupt flags or resetting the interrupt factor flag is necessary after due consideration for the nesting level. - (6) A noise reject circuit is not included in the input port (K port).
-In particular, when input port data is read using an interrupt, the interrupt may generate one of the another by key chattering.
+When you wish to accept the next interrupt after an interrupt has been generated, re-setting of the interrupt flags or resetting the interrupt factor flag is necessary after due consideration for the nesting level. - (6) The K00 to K05 ports have a noise rejecter.
+It is not included in the K06, K07, K10 and K11 ports.
+When reading data from the port without the noise rejecter using the interrupt, interrupts may occur in succession because of noise, such as key chattering.
 For this reason, some measure must be devised such as adding noise reject processing in software or with an external. - (7) In this program example for input port (K port), the vector address setting and program have been allocated from 003000H for the sake of convenience.